Sparrow1029/osage_selenium_testing/README.md

 ```
 These tests currently only use Firefox with `geckodriver`, so you will need to install that for your system:
 * Mac OSX:

-Easiest is to use a package manager like Homebrew
+   Easiest way is to use a package manager like Homebrew:

    `brew install geckodriver`
 * Linux (Ubuntu):

    `sudo apt install geckodriver`
 * Windows (works with other systems as well):
    1. Navigate to Mozilla/geckodriver [release page](https://github.com/mozilla/geckodriver/releases)